meltyourface/blank/posts/Elder-Witch-ChantsLeft-Hand-Path/Ancestor-Invocation-Moonless-Night-Ritual/index.md

 Surrounding the circle, place five obsidian stones at each point of the pentagram, serving as a vessel for the spirits.
 Upon each of these stones, inscribe symbols representing the primary elements: earth, air, fire, water, and spirit.

-Ensure to collect the following relics during a moonless night: a lock of hair entwined with the root of the hallowed dead, the sharpened talon of a raven, and the fang of a serpent.
+**Ensure to collect the following relics during a moonless night**: a lock of hair entwined with the root of the hallowed dead, the sharpened talon of a raven, and the fang of a serpent.

 ### II.
 The Incantation
 Begin the invocation at the stroke of midnight.